 When you book a holiday, inform the hotel about your allergy.
 You may want to speak to the chef well in advance so that the kitchen knows that special steps may be needed while you are there.
 Most hotels are helpful when given enough notice.

 When visiting restaurants in the area, eat during off hours.
 This will make it easier for the kitchen to accommodate you and take more precautions when preparing your food.
-Speak with your waiter or manager about how the food is prepared and the ingredients in the dish you are ordering.
+Speak with your waiter or manager about the ingredients in the dish you are ordering and how the food is prepared.
 Do not be afraid to overstate how serious your allergy is.
 You want the staff to be cautious.
 If you are unsure, ask to go into the kitchen or speak with the chef.

 Many hotels offer suites with kitchens.
 That way, you can bring food with you and cook it yourself.
-Just make sure you thoroughly clean any utensils provided before using them.
+Just make sure you thoroughly clean any utensils provided before you use them.